(*edited)

 Thanks be to God and a good therapist I ran it by first :)

-Since she returned her private practice to Lexington, I began seeing her again full-time, and she has this amazing calming effect on me, I can't explain it.
+Since she returned to her private practice to Lexington, I began seeing her again full-time, and she has this amazing calming effect on me, I can't explain it.

 I guess because this is a person whom I've known for 22 years, who knows everything there is to know about me and gets me.